lusaisai/HopeLocal/README.md

 #### Steps
 1. Download the repository.
 2. Install python dependencies, run **pip install -r requirements.txt** on command line.
-(Tip: On Windows, you can use shift+rightclick to open cmd from the explorer)
 3. Run **start_services.cmd** or **start_services.pyw** to start the services.
 See GUI below for alternative ways of starting the services.

 Front server listens on **127.0.0.1:5000** by default.